Ipswich, Queensland: Transport

 Ipswich has direct access to the Ipswich Motorway (linking to Brisbane); the Cunningham Highway (linking to Warwick); the Warrego Highway (linking to Toowoomba); the Logan Motorway and its connection to the Pacific Motorway (linking to Logan and the Gold Coast); and the Centenary Highway (linking Springfield and the Ripley Valley to Brisbane).

 Ipswich railway station is a major hub for rail transport.
 The electrified rail line that extends east from Ipswich through Brisbane's western suburbs to the Brisbane CBD is known as the Ipswich Line.
 The Rosewood railway line, part of the first railway in Queensland, is also electrified and extends west through Ipswich's western suburbs to the town of Rosewood.
 Both lines are operated by Queensland Rail.

 Facilities

 Ipswich has more than 500 parks and conservation estates, including Nerima Gardens, which was designed in consultation with Ipswich's Japanese sister city, Nerima.
 In 2015, Orion Lagoon opened in Springfield Central.

-Brookwater hosts the Brookwater Golf and Country Club, designed by Greg Norman.
-The par 72 golf course measures 6,505 metres and has been voted as Queensland's number one golf course in Golf Australia magazine's best 50 courses.
+Brookwater hosts the Brookwater Golf and Country Club.
+The par 72 golf course, designed by Greg Norman, measures 6,505 metres and has been voted as Queensland's number one golf course in Golf Australia magazine's best 50 courses.

-The Ipswich Council operates a public library and a separate children's library in the new $250 Million Dollar Nicolas Street Precinct upgrade located in the heart of the Ipswich CBD.
+The Ipswich Council operates a public library and a separate children's library in the $250 million Nicolas Street Precinct 2017 upgrade located in the heart of the Ipswich CBD.